All the Best Teaching Solutions for 2020-21 (Includes Remote Learning, Hybrid Learning, Social Distancing, and More!)

 In-Person Teaching With Social Distancing

-If you're not sure how teaching in the physical classroom is going to work with masks, social distancing, and hygiene protocols, check out these resources.
+If you're not sure what teaching in the physical classroom should look like with masks, social distancing, and hygiene protocols, check out these resources.

 - Welcome to the War: Sars-C0V 2 and School Risk Mitigation - John Ferrell, MD presents the medical facts about coronavirus and how to keep teachers safe in the classroom.
 If you're anxious about getting sick if you return to the classroom, this is a must-watch.

 - Advice from a Teacher Who Has Taught Through 2 Pandemics - Gahmya Drummond-Bey has taught through 2 pandemics in South Korea.
 Her advice is incredible!
 She shares tips for helping the classroom feel like a community despite social distancing and how to help students deal with their anxiety.